 To recover deleted files from a PC hard drive, or from a removable flash drive/card that is connected to a Windows computer, we recommend Data Recovery Pro.

-To recover lost data on a Mac hard drive, or from an external drive connected to a Macintosh computer (iMac, MacBook Pro, etc.), we recommend Remo Recover Mac.
+To recover lost data on a Mac hard drive or SSD (solid state drive), or from an external drive connected to a Macintosh computer (iMac, MacBook Pro, etc.), we recommend Remo Recover Mac.

 To recover data from an iPhone/iPad/iPod Touch such as messages, photos, videos, contacts, notes, etc., we recommend Stellar Data Recovery for iOS.

 To recover deleted or lost pictures, videos, messages, etc. from an Android phone or tablet, we recommend Dr.Fone.